Everything you should know about Automation Testing

 Automation Testing is a welcome step forward, but it is incomplete and still has a lot of flaws.
 Automation testing cannot completely replace manual testing.
 Human involvement in the testing and functional assurance process is very important.

-If you're still stuck with manual testing then try to level up with a little automation testing skill.
-Both Manual testing or Automation testing are methods that bring high work efficiency and they have certain advantages and disadvantages, so you should consider the amount of testing method that is appropriate. with the goals and needs of the business, at the lowest cost, and with the highest efficiency.
+If you're still stuck with manual testing, try to level up with a bit of automation testing skills.
+Manual testing and automation testing are methods that bring high work efficiency and have certain advantages and disadvantages, so you should consider the amount of testing method that is appropriate, with the goals and needs of the business, at the lowest cost, and with the highest efficiency.

 To learn more about Software Testing, check out our latest paper on Software Testing Lifecycle.